TamirHen/kaizen-task/README.md

 # Kaizen Task - Tamir Hen

-Implementation for the interview technical task
+Implementation for the technical task

 ---
 ## Requirements